 Tornadoes are a highly destructive weather event.
-In 2018, the United States saw 1,169 tornadoes, according to the National Oceanic and Atmospheric Association.
+In 2020, the United States saw 1,053 preliminary tornado reports, according to the National Oceanic and Atmospheric Association.
 They can happen at any time in any place.
 Though there is nothing anyone can do to prevent them, there are plenty of things people can do to prepare for tornadoes.
-The first thing everyone can, and should, do to prepare is listen to your local weather service and make sure you understand the hurricane terms.
-As The Weather Channel explains, it’s key to know the following definitions:
+The first thing everyone can, and should, do to prepare is listen to your local weather service and make sure you understand the terminology used regarding tornadoes.
+As The Weather Channel explains, it's key to know the following definitions:

 - Severe thunderstorm watch: A severe thunderstorm could develop in and around the area.
 A severe storm could produce hail with a diameter of three-fourths inches and/or wind gusts of at least 58 mph.

 - Severe thunderstorm warning: This warning is issued once a severe thunderstorm has been physically observed or indicated on radar.
 This warning will last for a period of 30 to 60 minutes.